oroinc/documentation/user/back-office/getting-started/navigation/flash-notifications.rst

 Flash Notifications
 ===================

-To inform a user about any event that has been executed or failed in the system, use a flash notification.
+Use a flash notification to inform a user about any executed or failed event in the system.

 Success flash messages are displayed against a green background: